What is Bankruptcy?

 Bankruptcy did not exist in ancient times.
 The concept of debt slavery was more prevalent, especially in ancient Greece.
 If a man failed to pay the debt to his creditor, his wife, children or servants were forced into debt slavery to serve the creditor until he recovered his loss through their physical labor.
 An exception to this custom was Athens, which forbade enslavement for debt.
 The Statute of Bankrupts was an Act passed by the Parliament of England in 1542.
 It was the first statute of English law that dealt with the matter.

-- Helps avoid never-ending demand letters, legal threats, calls from creditors to your home, family, and business location.
+- – Helps avoid never-ending demand letters, legal threats, calls from creditors to your home, family, or business location.

-- It is not a simple one-step process.
-Rather, it takes a lot of commitment and effort.
-Some types even demand individuals to make ongoing payments and undergo some post-bankruptcy procedures.
+- However, bankruptcy is not a simple one-step process and has disadvantages as well.
+It takes a lot of commitment and effort.
+Some types even demand that individuals make ongoing payments and undergo some post-bankruptcy procedures.

-- It may reduce your chance of getting approved for certain types of loans and rental agreements.
+- It may reduce your chance of getting approved for certain types of loans and rental agreements, as it negatively impacts your credit score.
 In some cases, it also means giving up your credit cards, which makes it difficult to make payments where credit cards are required.